• Skip to primary navigation

 • Vary the concept of their physical classroom and allow students to access online classes.

-If you’re in your finals in a charter or traditional public high school, it is important that you see these Tips on how to study for finals | College & High School
+If you’re in your finals in a charter or traditional public high school, you must see these Tips on how to study for finals | College & High School

 What is Traditional Public School?

-Public school can also be a public university; which is a university, especially in the USA, that the government operates.
+Public school can also be a public university, which is a university, especially in the USA, that the government operates.
 It is different from privately owned schools.
 Public schools in this respect also include high schools and secondary schools.

 Now we know what charter and traditional schools are, let’s see how they differ.

-Charter Schools vs Public School Differences
+Charter Schools vs Public Schools Differences

 Before we get right into the charter schools vs public school differences, let’s talk about the similarities.